-In my previous blog, you have learned about python sequences, lists, sets, tuples etc. In this python numpy tutorial, you will understand each aspect of Numpy in the following sequence:
+In my previous blog, you have learned about python sequences, lists, sets, tuples etc. But, those were just the basics and with Python Certification being the most sought-after skill in the programming domain today, there’s obviously so much more to learn.
+In this python numpy tutorial, you will understand each aspect of Numpy in the following sequence:

 What is a Python NumPy?